How To Apply

 Special Instructions for International Applicants

 If you are not a US Citizen or Permanent Resident of the United States, please click here to view our guidelines for international applicants.
 Please note that if you have attended a college or university outside of the US for more than one year, you must submit a course-by-course evaluation through WES (World Educational Services).
 The BASIC course-by-course evaluation is sufficient.
+You do NOT need to send us a paper transcript.
 In addition, if you are admitted to PennDesign before you have received your undergraduate degree, you will be required to submit a second WES evaluation or upgrade showing your conferred degree prior to entering the School of Design in the fall.
-Applicants who submit a WES evaluation do NOT need to send us an official transcript.

 Students currently enrolled in a graduate or professional degree program at the University of Pennsylvania may apply for Spring 2017 admission to our certificate programs.
 Spring certificate admission is only available to current University of Pennsylvania students and those interested should submit an application no later than November 1.
 Penn students not enrolled at PennDesign should use our online application.
 PennDesign students should use our Certificate Application Form.